micans/pick/README.md

 - Change columns (using computation and string operations)
 - Combine columns into new columns (using computation and string operations)
 - Filter rows on boolean clauses computed on columns
-- Select multiple colummns using ranges or regular expressions
+- Select multiple columns using ranges or regular expressions
 - Take the same action on multiple columns using a lambda expression

 There is no downside, except, as ever, it comes with its own syntax for